-Individual, county, and state-level analyses Multilevel models of individuals within states Understanding the results
+Individual, county, and state-level analyses Multilevel models of individuals within states Understanding the results A trip to Mexico

 - Rich states go for the Democrats, but rich voters go for the Republicans.
 How do we understand this? - Why all the fuss since 2000? - How to reconcile journalists' and social scientists' views about income and political preferences?